Effect of streaks on hypersonic boundary layer instability: Conclusion

 \section{Conclusion}

-This study sought to enhance our understanding of the impact of streaks on the transition to turbulence in wall-bounded hypersonic flows, particularly in cases where the growth of steady streaks lead to a three-dimensional and convectively unstable baseflow.
-A review of prior research on streak instabilities in both incompressible and compressible flows revealed a knowledge gap regarding the behaviour of instabilities and specifically high speed flows for the first- and second-mode instabilities when an array of steady streaks exist within an hypersonic boundary layer.
+This study sought to explore the impact of streaks on linear instability mechansisms that arise in wall-bounded hypersonic flow, and, in particular, for cases involving the growth of steady streaks.
+A review of prior research on streak instabilities in both incompressible and compressible flows revealed a knowledge gap regarding the typology and behaviour of instabilities in streaks-containing hypersonic boundary layers.

-To address this knowledge gap, we introduced a numerical framework based on the time integration of the 3D linearized Navier-Stokes equations.
-This framework allowed us to calculate the linear response of the streaky boundary layer to white-noise forcing and study the subsequent growth of multiple convectively unstable modes.
-These simulations were complemented by a 2D local stability analysis at various streamwise stations.
-The stability analysis enabled the identification and tracking of convective instabilities in the complex plane, which were further categorized based on their asymptotic behavior when streak amplitude gets close to zero, highlighting their link with the canonical instabilities of the 2D flat plate boundary layer.
+To address this knowledge gap, we undertook a study based on based on a time marching of the 3D linearized Navier-Stokes equations.
+This allowed us to explore the linear response of the streaky boundary layer to white-noise forcing and thereby study the numerous instability mechanisms that may arise.
+These simulations were complemented by 2D local stability analyses at various streamwise stations.
+The stability analysis enabled the identification, classification and tracking of convective instabilities in the complex plane, and their connection to the linear growth mechanisms that exist in the Blasius boundary layer.

-Considering the non-homogeneous nature of the baseflow, particular attention was given to the space-time decomposition of dynamics.
-To address this, we developed a specific formulation of the cross-spectral density matrix within the SPOD framework, tailored to N-periodic compressible baseflows, utilizing Floquet theory.
-The use of the Floquet formulation yielded substantial cost reductions compared to established methods and provided a clear spatial separation of the coherent structures, helping the instability identification.
+Considering the spanwise periodicity of the streaky base-flow structure, particular attention was given to modal decomposition of dynamics.
+Specifically, we developed a formulation the SPOD framework, tailored to N-periodic compressible baseflows, utilizing Floquet theory.
+The use of the Floquet formulation yielded substantial cost reductions compared to established methods and provided a clear spatial separation of the coherent structures, which, combined with the locally parallel stability analysis, enabled a clear classification of the various mechanisms observed in the simulations.
+This methodology is applicable to any N-periodic baseflow.

-The decomposition of the LDNS databases for the three levels of streak amplitude considered underscored the pervasive influence of streaks on convective instability dynamics.
-For low-amplitude streaks, the boundary layer appeared stabilized, with delayed growth of first- and second-mode instabilities.
-The growth rate of the second mode appeared reduced, while the growth rate of the first mode increased compared to the 2D flat plate baseflow.
+Decomposition of the LDNS databases for three levels of streak amplitude highlighted the complex effect of streaks on convective instability dynamics.
+For low-amplitude streaks, the boundary layer shows an overall stabilisation, with delayed onset of the growth for the first- and second-mode instabilities.
+However, while the growth rate of the second mode is reduced, the growth rate of the first mode increases significantly compared to its Blasius counterpart.